Computer Warriors: Computer Warriors: The Adventure Begins

-At a government facility named Parallax, a massive supercomputer core suffers a power surge due to “human error” of one its operators.
+At a government facility named Parallax, a massive supercomputer core suffers a power surge due to "human error" of one its operators.
 The surge triggers a core dump, which unleashes four A.I. programs that are transformed into dangerous Viruses, which are ejected into the Bitstream (an analog for the Internet).
-These Viruses are Megahert, the leader and dominant A.I.; Indexx, his advisor who has access to information data; Null, a dimwitted lackey who follows Megahert without question; Minus, an unstable minion who thirsts for power.
+These Viruses are Megahert, the leader and dominant A.I.; Indexx, his advisor who has access to information data; Null, a dimwitted lackey who follows Megahert without question; and Minus, an unstable minion who thirsts for power.
 These four seek to return to Parallax to use its systems to seize the Bitstream and use it to take over all the world's computers.

-In response, the Parallax Core Processing Unit generates four unique “anti-viral” programs, to stop the Viruses before they can do any damage.
-These "Computer Warriors" are Romm, the command program and leader; Skannar, who can track the Viruses trail through the Bitstream; Gridd, a diagnostic program with skills to keep himself and the others operating, and Micronn, a statistical program which has access to the data banks at Parallax, to aid their mission.
+In response, the Parallax Core Processing Unit generates four unique "anti-viral" programs, to stop the Viruses before they can do any damage.
+These "Computer Warriors" are Romm, the command program and leader; Skannar, who can track the Viruses trail through the Bitstream; Gridd, a diagnostic program with skills to keep himself and the others operating; and Micronn, a statistical program which has access to the data banks at Parallax, to aid their mission.

-Riding on Circuit Gliders, the Computer Warriors chase the Viruses down, but the Viruses manage to escape by use of a Telecom Port; which explodes after they damage it.
-Romm believes them neutralized, but the Viruses survived by being transported into the physical world outside of computers: in a suburban family's home.
+Riding on Circuit Gliders, the Computer Warriors chase the Viruses down, but the Viruses manage to escape by use of a Telecom Port, which explodes after they damage it.
+Romm believes that they are neutralized, but the Viruses survived by being transported into the physical world outside of computers: in a suburban family's home.
 The Telecom Port is repaired by Parallax—after the CPU detects Indexx accessing one of its data banks—and the Warriors head back to transfer through it, ending up in the same house.
-Both the Viruses and Warriors soon learn they can scan and adapt camouflage shells that look like ordinary, everyday objects; which allow them to continue their battle to either capture or destroy the other side.
+Both the Viruses and Warriors soon learn they can scan and adapt camouflage shells that look like ordinary, everyday objects, which allow them to continue their battle to either capture or destroy the other side.

-Eventually, after some skirmishes, Romm uses the home computer's disc drive to capture the Viruses on CD-Rom discs.
-But, before the Warriors can return them to the Bitstream, a young boy who owns the computer finds the discs, and decides to take them to a friend's house; as his friend has a better computer to use for his homework.
+Eventually, after some skirmishes, Romm uses the home computer's disc drive to capture the Viruses on CD-Rom discs, but before the Warriors can return them to the Bitstream, a young boy who owns the computer finds the discs, and decides to take them to a friend's house, as his friend has a better computer to use for his homework.
 Discovering the location of this computer, the Warriors head back into the Bitstream in an attempt to reach it first.

-Toy line
+Toyline

-The toy line consisted of 12 different sets belonging to 3 price ranges: 4 basic/individual sets, 6 transforming vehicle sets, and 2 larger "headquarters" playsets.
+The toyline consisted of 12 different sets belonging to 3 price ranges: 4 basic/individual sets, 6 transforming vehicle sets, and 2 larger "headquarters" playsets.
 The basic sets were the lowest price point and the most widely available.
 Each included a circuit board that unfolds into a futuristic glider, and featured either the "Romm", "Megahert", "Debugg", or "Asynk", figures.
 The vehicles and headquarters playsets were as follows: